apollographql/apollo/docs/source/guides/testing-react-components.md

 });
 ```

-This example looks very similar to the `Query` component.
-The difference comes after the render.
-Since this component relies on a button to be clicked to fire a mutation, we first use the renderer's API to find that button.
+This example looks very similar to the `Query` component, but the difference comes after the rendering is completed.
+Since this component relies on a button to be clicked to fire a mutation, the renderer's API is used to find the button.

-After we find the button, we can manually call the `onClick` prop to that button, simulating a user clicking the button.
-This click fires off the mutation, and then the rest is tested identically to the `Query` component.
+After a reference to the button has been obtained, a "click" on the button can be simulated by calling its `onClick` handler.
+This will fire off the mutation, and then the rest will be tested identically to the `Query` component.

-> Note: Other test utilities like [Enzyme](https://github.com/airbnb/enzyme) and [react-testing-library](https://github.com/kentcdodds/react-testing-library) have built-in tools for finding elements and simulating events, but the concept is the same: find the button, and simulate a click on it.
+> Note: Other test utilities like [Enzyme](https://github.com/airbnb/enzyme) and [react-testing-library](https://github.com/kentcdodds/react-testing-library) have built-in tools for finding elements and simulating events, but the concept is the same: find the button and simulate a click on it.

-To test for a successful mutation after simulating the click, you'd just wait for the promise to resolve from `MockedProvider` and check for any confirmation message in your UI, just like the `Query` component:
+To test for a successful mutation after simulating the click, the fulfilled `Promise` from `MockedProvider` can be checked for the appropriate confirmation message, just like the `Query` component:

 ```js
 it('should delete and give visual feedback', async () => {